syzygy2512/learngit/readme.txt

-I'm syzygy2512
+I'm syzygy12
-git is good
+git is very good
+add a new line